niklasf/media_feeds/README.txt

  * You want to enable at least one media_internet provider.
    For example media_youtube.

  * That's it.
-Really.
 But note that there are also parsers for feeds that might be useful.
 For example feeds_youtube.

 -- CONFIGURATION --